 •Choose a brush tip and set options for the blending mode and strength in the options bar.

 •Select Sample All Layers in the options bar to sharpen using data from all visible layers.
-If this is deselected, the tool uses data from only the
+If this is deselected, the tool uses data from only the active layer.

 3Drag over the part of the image you want to sharpen.